antarctica/bas-style-kit-docs/site/_patterns/start-page.md

     of a process or task
 * a section with the `.bsk-more-information` class, containing:
   * a `h2` header with the `.bsk-h3` class that says 'More information'
-  * a point of contact for a service
+  * a point of contact for the service

 {% capture alert_content %}
 If you are using the [Font Awesome icons]({{ '/core/icons/#font-awesome' | prepend: site.baseurl }}){:.bsk-alert-link},